TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 After each step, you can check your progress by building the project and running your test cases.
 This requires you to declare the same start symbols in your syntax definition as in your test suites.

+Once you build your project, Spoofax will run all the tests in your test project automatically.
+When you have many tests, Spoofax might not be able to handle them.
+If you experience delays, you can split tests into more files, comment out bigger tests, or close the test project.
+{: .notice .notice-warning}

 You can also test the generated editor in the same Eclipse instance.
 This requires you to specify the start symbol that is used by the editor in the main editor description `editor/MiniJava.main.esv`.